VSchauer/Luz-Schauer-Viehweger-2022-Online-Appendix/README.md

-# Online Appendix of Luz, Schauer, Viehweger (2022): <br> Sustainability: Performance, Preferences, and Beliefs
+# Online Appendix of Sustainability: Performance, Preferences, and Beliefs
 <br>
-Authors: Valentin Luz, Victor Schauer, Martin Viehweger <br>
-Institution: Ludwig-Maximilians-Universität München <br>

 ------------------------------